 The following pressure limits will be observed within the analysis:

-.
-Maximum Operating Pressures (MOPs) for pipelines, compressors and entry terminals
+maximum operating pressures (MOPs) for pipelines, compressors and entry terminals

-.
-Assured Offtake Pressures at Exit Points
+AOP at exit points

-.
-Anticipated Normal Operating Pressures at Exit Points
+ANOP at exit points

-.
-Minimum contractual pressures within Ancillary Agreements at Exit Points
+minimum contractual pressures within ancillary agreements at exit points.

-6.16.1 Maximum Operating Pressures
+Maximum operating pressures

-IGE/TD/1: Edition 4 states, “The sustained operating pressure for a pipeline system should not exceed Maximum Operating Pressure (MOP)”.
+IGEM/TD/1 Edition 5 states, “The sustained operating pressure of a pipeline system shall not exceed MOP.”.
 These guidelines recognise that excursions above this level may occur, due to the variations of pressure regulating devices and instruments used to monitor pressures.
-Information on such excursions is included within the Major Hazard Safety Performance Indicators reported to the HSE each year.
-Control pressures used for network analysis models will be set marginally below the MOP of the pipeline, compressor or entry terminal to be consistent with the operational set points used on pressure protection devices.
+Information on such excursions is included within the major hazard safety performance indicators reported to the Health and Safety Executive each year.
+Control pressures used for network analysis models are set marginally below the MOP of the pipeline.
+Compressors and entry terminals are set to be consistent within their operational set points used on pressure protection devices.

-6.16.2 Assured Offtake Pressures
+Assured offtake pressures

-The Assured Offtake Pressure (AOP) requirements for each offtake to a distribution network will be modelled as minimum design pressures on the system at these points.
-AOPs will be agreed between the NTS and DNOs as part of the annual Offtake Capacity Statement process, described in the UNC TPD Section B. DNOs may request a change in an AOP under this process; however National Grid are not obliged to accept a request for an increase in pressure at an offtake.
+The AOP requirements for each offtake to a distribution network is modelled on the minimum design pressures of the system at these points.
+AOPs will be agreed between the NTS and DNOs as part of the annual Offtake Capacity Statement process, described in the UNC Transportation Principal Document (TPD) Section B. Distribution network operators (DNOs) may request a change in an AOP under this process; however, we are not obliged to accept a request for an increase in pressure at an offtake.

-Pressure requests will be subject to inspection and targeted analysis where it is deemed to be appropriate.
-Incremental pressure requests will be rejected wherever it is assessed that they:
+Pressure requests are subject to inspection and targeted analysis where it is deemed to be appropriate.
+Incremental pressure requests will be rejected wherever it is assessed that they are:

-Are unsustainable with planned and actual infrastructure
+unsustainable with planned and actual infrastructure

-Require investments to be brought forward in the investment plan
+require investments to be brought forward in the investment plan

-Increase operational costs (particularly compression costs)
+increase operational costs (particularly compression costs)

-Reduce capability at NTS Entry Points
+reduce capability at NTS entry points

-Reduce available system flexibility capacity
+reduce available system flexibility capacity

-Impact on other offtake points in the areas
+impact on other offtake points in the areas.

 A range of supply and demand scenarios may be used in this assessment.

-6.16.3 Agreed Pressures
+Agreed pressures

-Under normal operation National Grid’s Control Room is able to request and agree reduced (or increased) pressures with DNOs on a day by day basis, through the Agreed Pressure Process.
-Where pressures different to the AOPs are regularly agreed under typical operation, these will be taken into account, alongside AOPs, when assessing efficient operation of the NTS.
+Under normal operation our Control Room can request and agree reduced (or increased) pressures with DNOs on a day by day basis, through the Agreed Pressure Process.
+Where pressures different to the AOPs are regularly agreed under typical operation, these are considered, alongside AOPs, when assessing efficient operation of the NTS.

-6.16.4 Anticipated Normal Operating Pressures
+Anticipated normal operating pressures

-There are a number of Anticipated Normal Operating Pressures (ANOPs), which form part of the Network Exit Agreement (NExA) for large consumers.
-These pressures may only be changed after giving the Customer 36 months notice.
+There are a number of ANOPs, which form part of the Network Exit Agreement (NExA) for large consumers.
+These pressures may only be changed after giving the customer 36 months’ notice.

-ANOPs are governed by the UNC TPD Section J, which allows a Shipper to request a specified pressure higher than the 25 bar(g) generally applicable to directly connected NTS loads.
-The ANOP is the lowest pressure at which National Grid expects, under normal operating conditions, a given quantity of gas will be available for offtake at a given Exit Point.
+ANOPs are governed by the UNC TPD Section J. This allows a shipper to request a specified pressure higher than the 25 bar(g) generally applicable to directly connected NTS loads.
+The ANOP is the lowest pressure we expect, under normal operating conditions, a given quantity of gas will be available for offtake at a given exit point.

-All ANOPs will be modelled as minimum pressures for the first three years of the ten year planning horizon.
-From the fourth year of analysis onwards20, if an ANOP cannot be maintained under any scenario considered, National Grid will give notice to the Customer for a reduction in the ANOP, under the terms of the relevant NExA agreement.
+All ANOPs are modelled as minimum pressures for the first three years of the ten-year planning horizon.
+From the fourth year of analysis onwards, if an ANOP cannot be maintained under any scenario considered, we will give notice to the customer for a reduction in the ANOP, under the terms of the relevant NExA agreement.

-6.16.5 Contractual Exit Pressures
+Contractual exit pressures